nodejs/node-eps/002-es6-modules.md

   //
   // construction via this will act as if it has already been
   // run() and fill out the Namespace()
-  Module(Object exports);
+  // this in a way mimics:
+  //   1. calling ModuleNamespaceCreate(this, exports)
+  //   2. populating the [[Namespace]] field of this Module Record Module(Object exports);

   // get a list of imports we need to perform prior to evaluation